Customizing Express Checkout

 Note: You can also specify your company logo in your PayPal account Profile.
 If you specify

-LOGOIMGin your Expresss Checkout API call, it overrides the image stored in your account Profile.
+LOGOIMGin your Express Checkout API call, it overrides the image stored in your account Profile.

 Provide line item details

-After a buyer logs in to PayPal to check out, you can display detailed information for each item being purchased.
+After a buyer logs in to PayPal, you can show line item details:

 |Item name||Identifies the item and distinguishes it from other line items in the order.|